Music of Brazil: MPB (Popular Brazilian Music)

 MPB's early stage (from World War II to the mid-1960s) was populated by male singers such as Orlando Silva, Nelson Gonçalves, Jamelão, Agostinho dos Santos, Anísio Silva, Ataulfo Alves, Carlos Galhardo, Ciro Monteiro, Ismael Silva, João Dias, Jorge Goulart, Miltinho, Jorge Veiga and Francisco Egídio and female singers started to mushroom: Nora Ney, Dolores Duran, Ângela Maria, Emilinha Borba, Marlene, Dalva de Oliveira, Maysa Matarazzo, sisters Linda Batista and Dircinha Batista, among others.

 MPB's second stage – after the split Bossa Nova (1959) / Jovem Guarda (1965) / Tropicalismo (both 1967) – refers to mainstream Brazilian pop music.
-Well-known MPB artists include, among many others, singers such as Elis Regina, Gal Costa, Nara Leão, Maria Bethânia, Mônica da Silva, Simone, Chico Buarque, Caetano Veloso, Roberto Carlos, Jorge Ben Jor, Milton Nascimento, Gilberto Gil, João Bosco, Ivan Lins, Djavan.
+Well-known MPB artists include, among many others, singers such as Gretchen, Gal Costa, Nara Leão, Trem da Alegria, Marina Lima, Simone, Xuxa, Guilherme Arantes, Roberto Carlos, Jorge Ben Jor, Milton Nascimento, Angélica, João Bosco, Ivan Lins, Djavan.

 Bossa nova

 The first bossa nova records by João Gilberto, in the last years of the 1950s, quickly became huge hits in Brazil.
-Antonio Carlos Jobim and other composers helped further develop this fusion of jazz harmonies and a smoother, often slower, samba beat, which developed at the beach neighborhoods of Ipanema and, later, the Copacabana nightclubs.
-Bossa nova was introduced to the rest of the world by American jazz musicians in the early 1960s, and song "The Girl from Ipanema" remains probably the best known Brazilian musical export, eventually becoming a jazz standard.
+Antonio Carlos Jobim and other composers helped further develop this smoother, often slower, samba beat, which developed at the beach neighborhoods of Ipanema and, later, the Copacabana nightclubs.
+Bossa nova was introduced to the rest of the world by American jazz musicians in the early 1960s, and the song "The Girl from Ipanema" remains probably the best known Brazilian musical export, eventually becoming a jazz standard.

+Brega music

+Brega is widely used to refer to popular romantic music with dramatic exaggeration or ingenuity, usually dealing with topics such as declarations of love, infidelity and love delusions.
+Historically, the greatest singers of the genre are from northeastern and northern Brazil; three of its biggest icons historically were Waldick Soriano, Reginaldo Rossi and Falcão, the latter following a part of a tradition of humorous brega.
+Paulo Sérgio stood out for his dramatic and romantic music. some precursors of the style in singers of the 1940s and 1950s, who followed, through bolero and samba-canção, a more "romantic" theme.
+Among them Orlando Dias, Carlos Alberto, Alcides Gerardi and Cauby Peixoto.